fluffybastard/k8s-intro/README.md

 ```

 ### OBS
-If you don't create a `service` type resource or explicitly expose a pod, all resources are only available
+If you don't create a `service` type resource or explicitly expose a pod, the resources are only available
 inside the cluster.
 To manually expose a pod ( for testing purposes ), you can run this command: